 Police & Courts Frequently Asked Questions

-Can Tribal Police pull me over or detain me if I’m not Native?
+Can Tribal Police pull me over, detain or arrest me if I’m not Native?

 Why do I have to call 911?
 Can’t I just call the Police office?